Nervous Gender: History

 During the mid-1980s, the band was on the verge of breaking up when members of Wall of Voodoo Bruce Moreland, Marc Moreland and Chas Grey, who were fans, stepped in and offered to collaborate with them.
 It was at this point that a guitar-driven version of Nervous Gender emerged.
 During this time Dinah Cancer of 45 Grave was a frequent guest performer with them, and they played shows with bands such as Christian Death, Super Heroines, Kommunity FK and Gobsheit (a side project of Stapleton's with Patrice Repose) at venues such as the Anti Club.
 In 1988, Edward Stapleton played his last show with the band.

 In early 1990, original members Gerardo Velasquez and Michael Ochoa along with Joe Zinnato (a long time Ochoa collaborator) revived Nervous Gender as a trio.
 This formation did a series of 8 performances, and were working on what would have been the final Nervous Gender album (working title "American Regime") with producer Paul B. Cutler (of 45 Grave).
-The final performance of Nervous Gender was on August 26, 1991, at Club A.S.S. in Silverlake, CA. Gerardo Velasquez died on March 28, 1992, at age 33.
+The final performance of Nervous Gender was on August 26, 1991, at Club A.S.S. in Silver Lake, CA. Gerardo Velasquez died on March 28, 1992, at age 33.

-After Gerardo's death, members Ochoa and Zinnato, with the addition of singer Claire Lawrence – Slater (of Honeymoon Killers, Huge Killer Ships), formed "HighHeelTitWig" a punk-industrial-pop-grunge hybrid, which played a series of shows.
+After Gerardo's death, members Ochoa and Zinnato, with the addition of singer Claire Lawrence-Slater (of Honeymoon Killers, Huge Killer Ships), formed "HighHeelTitWig" a punk-industrial-pop-grunge hybrid, which played a series of shows.
 In 1995 Joe Zinnato suffered a serious stroke which put an end to musical activities.

 As of 2005, Edward Stapleton, Michael Ochoa and Joe Zinnato were reviewing all of the Nervous Gender material (studio, live and rehearsal recordings and performance videos) with an eye towards releasing a NG retrospective.
 At this time, Edward Stapleton (with Karene Stapleton) also recorded under the name Kali's Thugs.
 In 2007 the band reformed with Stapleton, Ochoa, Zinnato and Tammy Fraser.